Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/gdpr-dsr-Office365.md

 11. Cliquez sur **Parcourir** pour spécifier l’emplacement de téléchargement du fichier des résultats de recherche.
 12. Cliquez sur **Démarrer** pour télécharger les résultats de recherche sur votre ordinateur.

-Une fois le processus d’exportation terminé, vous pouvez accéder aux fichiers dans l’emplacement de téléchargement sur votre ordinateur local.
-Les résultats d’une recherche de contenu sont téléchargés vers un dossier portant le nom de la recherche de contenu.
-Les documents provenant de sites sont copiés dans un sous-dossier nommé **SharePoint**.
-Les éléments de boîte aux lettres sont copiés vers un sous-dossier nommé **Exchange**.
+When the export process is complete, you can access the files in the location on your local computer where they were downloaded.
+Results of a content search are downloaded to a folder named after the Content Search.
+Documents from sites are copied to a subfolder named **SharePoint**.
+Mailbox items are copied to subfolder named **Exchange**.

-Pour obtenir des instructions détaillées étape par étape, consultez l’article relatif à l’[exportation des résultats de la recherche de contenu du Centre de sécurité et conformité](https://docs.microsoft.com/microsoft-365/compliance/export-search-results).
+Pour obtenir des instructions détaillées étape par étape, consultez l’article relatif à l’[exportation des résultats de la recherche de contenu du Centre de sécurité et conformité](export-search-results.md).

 ### <a name="downloading-documents-and-lists-from-sharepoint-online-and-onedrive-for-business"></a>Téléchargement de documents et de listes à partir de SharePoint Online et OneDrive Entreprise

-Une autre méthode pour exporter des données à partir de SharePoint Online et OneDrive Entreprise consiste à télécharger des documents et des listes directement à partir d’un site SharePoint Online ou d’un compte OneDrive Entreprise.
-Vous devrez obtenir les autorisations pour accéder à un site, puis accéder au site en question et télécharger le contenu.
-Consultez les articles suivants :
+Another way to export data from SharePoint Online and OneDrive for Business is to download documents and lists directly from a SharePoint Online site or a OneDrive for Business account.
+You would have to get assigned the permissions to access a site, and then go to the site and download the contents.
+See:

 - [Télécharger des fichiers et dossiers à partir de OneDrive ou SharePoint](https://support.office.com/article/download-files-and-folders-from-onedrive-or-sharepoint-5c7397b7-19c7-4893-84fe-d02e8fa5df05)
 - [Exporter vers Excel à partir de SharePoint](https://support.office.com/article/export-to-excel-from-sharepoint-bfb2ea48-6118-4fa9-abb6-cced9424e5d9)

-Pour certaines requêtes d’exportation de DSR, il est préférable d’autoriser la personne concernée à télécharger le contenu elle-même.
-Cela lui permet d’accéder à un site ou à un dossier partagé SharePoint Online et de cliquer sur **Synchroniser** pour synchroniser tout le contenu de la bibliothèque de documents ou des dossiers sélectionnés.
-Consultez les articles suivants :
+For some DSR export requests, you may want to allow the data subject to download content themselves.
+This enables the data subject to go to a SharePoint Online site or shared folder and click **Sync** to sync all contents in the document library or selected folders.
+See:

 - [Permettre aux utilisateurs de synchroniser des fichiers SharePoint avec le nouveau client de synchronisation OneDrive](https://docs.microsoft.com/sharepoint/let-users-use-new-onedrive-sync-client)
 - [Synchroniser des fichiers SharePoint avec le nouveau client de synchronisation OneDrive](https://support.office.com/article/sync-sharepoint-files-with-the-new-onedrive-sync-client-6de9ede8-5b6e-4503-80b2-6190f3354a88)